ayush000/boilerplate_typescript/README.md

-A very simple config that integrates react with typescript.
+A very simple config that integrates react with typescript and works server side